Yaooo28/DocumentManagementSystem/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/Yaooo28/DocumentManagementSystem.git`
+1. Clone the repository or download file: `git clone https://github.com/Yaooo28/DocumentManagementSystem.git`
-2. Navigate to the project directory: `cd document-management-system`
+2. Navigate to the project directory: `cd DocumentManagementSystem`
 3. Restore the dependencies: `dotnet restore`
 4. Set up the database:
    1. Open the database template file located in the `db` folder.